Miladtavakkoli/Piano/README.md

 ## How to use

+.
 Click this link to use Virtual Piano: [LINK ](https://miladtavakkoli.github.io/Piano/)

-Using laptop keyboard keys (A,S,D,F,G,H,J,K,L,;) as main piano notes and (W,E,T,Y,U,O,P) as dies and bemole notes.
+.
+Using laptop keyboard keys (A,S,D,F,G,H,J,K,L,;) as main piano notes and (W,E,T,Y,U,O,P) as dies and bemole notes, and as you push each key the related note will be displayed on the screan.
+.
 Using laptop keyboard keys for changing the sound effects ("1"=Piano Sound, "2"=Dreamy Sound, "3"=Classical Guitar).